Live Stream 2/5/2023

 The full week’s schedule is printed at the bottom of this email.
 Or you can check out the calendar and watch any of our worship services or read our newsletter on our website: https://streamsinthedesert.us

-God bless us and keep us safe,
+God bless & keep you safe,

 Pastor Tom